saturday06/VRM-Addon-for-Blender/docs/en/create-simple-vrm-from-scratch/index.md

 ---
-title: "Create Simple VRM"
+title: 'Create Simple VRM'
-description: "Convert the cube displayed from the beginning when you start Blender to a VRM model."
+description: 'Convert the cube displayed from the beginning when you start Blender to a VRM model.'
+prev:
+  text: 'Installation'
+  link: '../installation/'
+next:
+  text: 'Create Humanoid VRM'
+  link: '../create-humanoid-vrm-from-scratch/'
 ---

 Convert the cube displayed from the beginning when you start Blender to a VRM